Cairns to Karumba across Cape York

 - Kool Moon Motel

 While we will be returning to Ravenshoe tonight, we’ll complete about half of the journey towards Undara today, then return to where we left off tomorrow.
-You’ll cycle past Innot Hot Springs, where water was once hauled by mule over the Cardwell Range to Townsville for bottling and export to Europe, and Mt Garnet on the edge of the tablelands.
+You’ll cycle past Innot Hot Springs, where water was once hauled by mule to Townsville for bottling and export to Europe, and Mt Garnet on the edge of the Tablelands.

 - Kool Moon Motel